 Biomedical Informatics and Data Science

 Responsibilities for this position include developing and maintaining a successful research program, teaching undergraduate and graduate courses and mentoring students in research, and providing service to the program and university as well as to the community and profession.
-The ideal candidate will present evidence of a successful research trajectory, including a strong publication record and evidence of funding, and a strong commitment to high quality teaching and student mentoring.
+The ideal candidate will present evidence of a successful research trajectory commensurate with the rank of Assistant or Associate Professor, including a strong publication record and evidence of funding, and a strong commitment to high quality teaching and student mentoring.
 The candidate will be excited by the opportunity to develop research programs with significant collaborations and translate discoveries into the practice for the improvement of patient care.

 The College values our cultural and intellectual diversity, and continually strives to foster a welcoming and inclusive environment.
 Veterans and individuals who can strengthen the diversity of the academic community are encouraged to apply.

 The College of Health Solutions is committed to translating scientific health research and discovery into practice to improve health outcomes through education, research and service.
 We equip students with the knowledge and skills to influence healthier lifestyle choices; develop creative interventions to improve the health of people and populations; analyze and translate large amounts of health data into solutions; and maximize the technology, science, business and application of diagnostics.
 Our research programs encompass basic science, discovery science, clinical trials, intervention science and measurement of health outcomes.
 In all cases, our faculty use interdisciplinary approaches to address the complex systems that underpin health problems.
 We are highly collaborative, transparent and team-oriented.
 Our innovative organizational structure includes translational teams that move science from labs into communities with evidence-based interventions that make a difference, as well as affinity networks where teams of people work together to improve methodologies and processes.
 All of our programs, in and out of the classroom, are designed with the goal of improving the health of people and communities.